 Many times we wanted to just get on a plane and bring our bags over to the UK.
 But we were moving from one short-term holiday home to another so didn’t have any permanent place to put it.
 In the end it was several months before we found a home to rent long-term and were reunited with our stuff.
 If you’re ever in this situation, resolve it as quickly as you can.
 Your life will be on hold until you do.

 The next time we rented a storage unit was when we moved to a rented house in the UK for a year until we found a place to buy.
 The house was too small for all our furniture so we put half of it in storage.
-We could have saved ourselves some money and put it in our attic or garage, but I’ve written blogs about why that’s never a good idea so we didn’t want to do it ourselves.
+We could have saved ourselves some money and put it in our attic or garage, but I explain in Clear Your Clutter with Feng Shui why storing things anywhere in your home creates stagnant energy that will cause you to feel stuck in corresponding aspects of your life, so that wasn’t an option for us.

 So do I recommend using storage units?